ArVdC/TimeManager/README.md

 They can be used in lang and cmds YAML files, but also in signs, books, chat messages and commands.

 #### DEPENDENCIES
-TimeManager can display its placeholders through [PlaceholderAPI](www.spigotmc.org/resources/placeholderapi.6245) and [MVdWPlaceholderAPI](www.spigotmc.org/resources/mvdwplaceholderapi.11182).
+TimeManager can display its placeholders through [PlaceholderAPI](www.spigotmc.org/resources/placeholderapi.6245).
 You just need to place the API in your plugin folder and set the related node to 'true' in the TimeManager config.yml file.

 ### ADMIN COMMAND /tm
 **/tm checkConfig** Admins and console can display a summary of the config.yml and lang.yml files.